gabri1997/prediction-eskd/README.md

 To prevent overfitting, **early stopping** was applied during training.
 The decision to stop training is based on the **validation loss**, which serves as the monitoring metric for model generalization performance.

+### Batch Balancing and Proxy AUC Loss

+To address the class imbalance present in the dataset, a **WeightedRandomSampler** was used during training.
+This sampling strategy assigns higher selection probabilities to samples from the minority class, ensuring that each batch contains a roughly equal number of positive and negative examples.
+By balancing batches at training time, the model avoids bias toward the majority class and learns more discriminative features for both categories.

+Instead of the standard **binary cross-entropy (BCE)** loss, a **Proxy AUC loss** was employed.
+The conventional AUC metric is not directly differentiable, as it depends on the ranking of predictions rather than on continuous probability values.
+The Proxy AUC loss provides a differentiable approximation of the AUC by comparing all positive–negative prediction pairs using a sigmoid-based formulation.
+This enables gradient-based optimization of the AUC objective, leading to models that are more robust in imbalanced classification settings where accuracy or BCE-based optimization may be misleading.

 ---